Xwedadx/SW485-Project-Group6/README.md

 Maram Alamri

 -----------------
-Project Motivation:
+Motivation for the Project:

-Stroke is among the major causes of deaths and long-term disabilities globally.
-Early risk prediction of stroke would greatly improve the outcomes in patients by allowing timely medical interventions.
-The motivation of this project is to use machine learning techniques in analyzing health-related factors and to predict the occurrence of a stroke.
-By working with this dataset, we try to develop a predictive model to assist healthcare professionals in identifying individuals at high risk.
+Stroke is a long-standing cause of disability worldwide.
+According to the World Health Organization (WHO)It is the second leading cause of death, responsible for approximately 11% of global deaths.
+Early detection and preventive measures can significantly improve short-term patient outcomes

-The key goal of this dataset is to present stroke prediction abilities using health parameters.
-It offers machine learning models the ability to predict the   likelihood of a stroke based on input features like age, hypertension, heart disease, and smoker status.
+In this regard, this project aims at applying machine learning approaches to find out associated risk factors for stroke.
+This dataset contains promising patient specific factors such as age, sex, medical history, and the smoking states which are necessary for stroke risk assessment.
+Each record has a score above-average to advance health outcomes.

-Objective of Collecting This Dataset:
+The dataset is designed to evaluate the feasibility of stroke prediction using various health metrics.
+The research explores how accurately machine learning models can predict stroke likelihood based on factors like age, hypertension, heart disease, and smoking habits.

-This dataset has been gathered to support the research process involved in predictive health analytics.
+Objective of the Dataset Collection
-Primary objectives include the following:
+This dataset has been gathered to support research in predictive health analytics.
+The main objectives include:

-1. Medical Decision Support: Helping doctors and healthcare professionals make data-driven decisions regarding stroke prevention.
+Medical Decision Support – Helping healthcare professionals take data-driven steps in stroke prevention.
-2. Risk Factor Analysis: Understanding how different health parameters contribute to stroke occurrence.
+Risk Assessment – Identifying key health indicators linked to stroke.
-3. Machine Learning Applications: Training and evaluating classification models for stroke prediction.
+Machine Learning Applications – Developing and testing prediction models for better health insights.

-The Stroke Prediction Dataset, which is accessible on Kaggle, consists of 5,110 records with 12 attributes pertaining to patient demographics and medical data.
-Based on these input values, the dataset is intended to forecast the probability that a patient will have a stroke.
+This dataset plays a crucial role in advancing AI-driven healthcare, with the potential to improve early diagnosis and prevention strategies.

 Attribute Information:
 1. id: Unique identifier for each patient.